Skip to main content

 What creative possibilities emerge in the encounter between printmaking and animation?

-In this masterclass, Brazilian artist-in-residence Beatriz Carvalho, from the Animation Department at the Mel Hoppenheim School of Cinema, will delve into her creative process, presenting a selection of her film projects and in-process experimental works, produced in her actual research at the residency.
+In this masterclass, Brazilian artist-in-residence Beatriz Carvalho, from the Film Animation Program at the Mel Hoppenheim School of Cinema, will delve into her creative process, presenting a selection of her film projects and in-process experimental works, produced in her actual research at the residency.
 Her practice bridges animation and printmaking, exploring the temporalities and visualities that emerge from it.
 As an immigrant, a woman and a mother, her works also reflect her embodied experience of moving, aging and searching for belonging.
 Therefore, the themes of time, immigration and home are part of her explorative field.

 Following the presentation, attendees will have the opportunity to engage in a hands-on workshop, in which we will collectively experiment with monotype and animation!